vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

     const char_t * value);
 ```

 These functions allow the native host to inspect and modify runtime properties.
-After initialization the properties should contain everything which the hosting components calculates.
+After initialization the properties should contain everything which the hosting components calculate.
 This gives the native host the opportunity to inspect, modify and resolve any potential conflicts.
 * `host_context_handle` - the initialized host context.
 * `name` - the name of the runtime property to get/set.
 Must not be `nullptr`.
 * `value` - the value of the property to set.
 When set to `nullptr` the property is "unset" - removed from the runtime property collection.
 * `value_buffer` - buffer to receive the value of the property
-* `value_buffer_size` - the size of the `value_buffer` is `char_t` units.
+* `value_buffer_size` - the size of the `value_buffer` in `char_t` units.
 * `value_buffer_used` - when successful contains number of `char_t` units used in the buffer (including the null terminator).
 If the specified `value_buffer_size` was too small, the function returns `HostApiBufferTooSmall` and sets the `value_buffer_used` to the minimum required size.

-Trying to get a property which doesn't exist is an error and `hostfxr_get_runtime_property` will return appropriate error code.
+Trying to get a property which doesn't exist is an error and `hostfxr_get_runtime_property` will return an appropriate error code.

-Setting properties is only supported when the host context was initialized without any runtime in the process.
+Setting properties is only supported on the first host context in the process.
 This is really a limitation of the runtime for which the runtime properties are immutable.
+Once the first host context is initialized and starts a runtime there's no way to change these properties.
+For now we will not consider the scenario where the host context is initialize but the runtime hasn't started yet, mainly for simplicity of implementation and lack of requirements.

 *TODO: Can we support getting properties when there is preexisting runtime?*